 The team had contact with Huawei (probably due to Chao Wang’s connections); however, nothing tangible has officially been released yet.
 The only official source mentioning the rapprochement states a “potential future partnership” – meaning that as of now, nothing has been signed.
-Additionally, Bottos is also officially partnered with HPB (read our HPB analysis here) but not much has been said regarding what they intend to do despite marketing collaborations44.
+Additionally, Bottos is also officially partnered with High Performance Blockchain (HPB) but not much has been said regarding what they intend to do despite marketing collaborations.

 Roadmap and Advancement